nikhil-023/devops-cloud-interview-guide/08-kubernetes/26-configmap-changes-not-reflected.md

 This scenario tests your understanding of how ConfigMaps work when mounted as volumes, and what conditions affect the propagation of updates.

 ---
+### what is configmap
+A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.

 ### Answer
 If the ConfigMap is mounted as a **volume**, Kubernetes does reflect changes, but only inside the container **after a short delay** (default: every 1–2 minutes).
 However, if your application reads the config **only once at startup**, changes won't be picked up unless the pod is restarted.